-No protein signal on mass spectrometer Electrospray Most mass spectrometers have a mass spectrometer current hac current has maximum electrospray current exceeded programed into the system.
+No protein signal on Electrospray Most mass spectrometers have a mass spectrometer current has maximum electrospray current exceeded programed into the system.
 If a high maximum limit and ionic strength mobile phase is used stopped without a proper resistor tubing, the ESI electrospray. current may exceed the upper limit.
 Stop the experiment and add a longer piece of resistor tubing to reduce the ESI current.
-Low protein signal on High electrospray Depending on the ionic strength of the mass spectrometer current leading to mobile phase, the length of the resistor reduced sensitivity. , best sensitivity.
+Low protein signal on High electrospray Depending on the ionic strength of the mass spectrometer current leading to mobile phase, the length of the resistor reduced sensitivity. tubing may need to be optimized for best sensitivity.
 We have found that a resistor tubing long enough to keep the ESI current below 50 μAmps seems to give the best sensitivity.
-High electrosprav current Resistor tube is too Ensure that the resistor tube is 0 short, or not connected between the ESI probe and connected ground.
-Use a longer resistor tube. properly. property.
-Salt buildup on ESI Sometimes if the ESI probe is not flushed probe tip. sufficiently after use, salts can build up probe tip. on the tip causing high ESI currents High HPLC pressure - - column, or sample flow at a low flow rate, letting the has aggregated on column exit drip into waste.
-After the column. sufficient flushing time, reverse the the column. sufficient flushing time, reverse the column back to the original direction and the column. the column. column back to the original direction and High HPLC pressure - and/or corona discharge.
+High electrospray current Resistor tube is too Ensure that the resistor tube is short, or not connected between the ESI probe and connected ground.
+Use a longer resistor tube. properly.
+Salt buildup on ESI Sometimes if the ESI probe is not flushed probe tip. sufficiently after use, salts can build up on the tip causing high ESI currents and/or corona discharge.
 Ensure that the probe is flushed thoroughly with water and then methanol after every use.
-Sometimes it is possible to resolve this problem by disconnecting the column, reversing the direction and restarting flow at a low flow rate, letting the
+High HPLC pressure Precipitate from a Sometimes it is possible to resolve this sample has problem by disconnecting the column, entered the reversing the direction and restarting column, or sample flow at a low flow rate, letting the has aggregated on column exit drip into waste.
+After the column. sufficient flushing time, reverse the column back to the original direction and continue the experiment.
+If the problem is not resolved a new column may be necessary.